MysticRyuujin/guac-install/README.md

 # guac-install

 I've maintained this script for quite a few years now with the help of the other contributors and it seems to be getting more and more fragmented as libraries and system OSes diverge in their package management.
 I plan to continue mantaining the install script, but, I do highly suggest that more people try to use the containerized (docker) version.
-As it should work on basically any OS with Docker support.
+As it should work on basically any 64bit OS with Docker support.
+(That mean it doesn't work on 32bit ARM/Rasp Pi)

 ## NOTE: Ubuntu users having issues with RDP have reported the following fix:
 ```